zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ## Method 1: Parent zone

 The method has been removed.
-It is included in [BASIC01] instead.
+The function is integrated in [BASIC01] instead.

 ## Method 2: Delegation name servers